-Subsequently you or, if incapacitated, your nominee may make a submission(s) with respect to extenuating circumstances to the College Office, by completing the submission form at the end of this document (Appendix A) or at the College link.
-Please sign the form through physical signature or electronic scan of same.
-If this is not possible in exceptional circumstances, please type your name in and the submission of the form / online form together with the typed signature will be taken as the Student's approval to proceed.
-The College Office may refer submissions to the Chair of the committee where there is an initial determination that a submission may be an extenuating circumstance, or transferred to the relevant College Office where the submission relates to a module(s) provided by another College.
+Subsequently you or, if incapacitated, your nominee may make a submission(s) with respect to extenuating circumstances to the College Office, by completing the submission form at the end of this document (Appendix A).
+However you must personally sign the submission form (through a physical signature, electronic scan of same, or by typing your full name as an explicit electronic declaration to the effect of signing), or it will be invalid.
+The College Office may refer submission may be an extenuating circumstance, or transferred to the relevant College Office where the submission relates to a module(s) provided by another College.
 Each submission will be considered on a case-by-case basis.